Threat model

 Section titled “What’s defended”Cross-workspace data leakage (RLS)

 Section titled “Cross-workspace data leakage (RLS)”Every workspace-scoped table has a Postgres Row-Level Security policy keyed on workspace_id.
 Even if application code forgets a WHERE workspace_id = ? clause, the database refuses to serve cross-workspace rows.
 The application connects as carabase_app (not the migration superuser), which has RLS enforced.
+The per-request workspace context is set from the validated x-workspace-id header and cleared on response, so a pooled connection never leaks state to the next request.
+Background paths (crons, workers, the /mcp surface) that bypass the HTTP middleware set the same context transaction-locally.
 There’s a regression test that SET ROLEs into the app role and asserts cross-workspace SELECTs return 0 rows — see Workspaces & RLS.

 Credential theft from disk

-Section titled “Credential theft from disk”OAuth tokens, OAuth client secrets, model-routing API keys, webhook signing secrets, and backup files are all encrypted at rest with AES-256-GCM.
-The key (HOST_MASTER_KEY) is read from the env file once at startup; without it, the host refuses to boot.
+Section titled “Credential theft from disk”OAuth tokens, OAuth client secrets, model-provider API keys, webhook signing secrets, the recoverable MCP gateway token, and backup files are all encrypted at rest with AES-256-GCM (versioned envelope, random 96-bit IV per encryption, GCM auth-tag tamper detection).
+The key (HOST_MASTER_KEY) is a 256-bit value read from the env file once at startup; without it, encrypt/decrypt fail.
 Each env (dev / staging / prod) has its own key, so compromising the dev box doesn’t leak prod.
+OAuth application credentials live encrypted in the database (oauth_apps), never in .env.

 Webhook spoofing

-Section titled “Webhook spoofing”Inbound webhooks (Slack, Telegram, WhatsApp, Matrix, generic) verify HMAC-SHA256 signatures with channel-specific signing secrets, using crypto.timingSafeEqual() to prevent timing attacks.
-Slack additionally enforces a 5-minute timestamp window to block replay attacks.
+Section titled “Webhook spoofing”Inbound webhooks (Slack, Telegram, WhatsApp, Matrix, Linear, plus a generic fallback) verify HMAC-SHA256 signatures with channel-specific signing secrets, using crypto.timingSafeEqual() to prevent timing attacks.
+Slack additionally enforces a 5-minute timestamp window to block replay attacks, and Linear enforces a replay window at the route layer.

-Section titled “Compromised dev dependency / supply chain”- Every GitHub Action is pinned to a commit SHA (not a floating tag), so a compromised maintainer of
+Section titled “Supply chain”- Every GitHub Action is pinned to a commit SHA (not a floating tag), so a compromised maintainer of

-actions/checkoutcan’t ship malicious code into our pipeline overnight - Dependabot opens weekly bumps with the new SHA + tag in a comment, so SHA pinning doesn’t rot into “pinned-and-stale”
+actions/checkoutcan’t ship malicious code into the pipeline overnight - Dependabot opens weekly bumps with the new SHA + tag, so SHA pinning doesn’t rot into “pinned-and-stale”

-pnpm audit --audit-level=highruns as a CI gate on every PR and on every release tag — high/critical advisories block the merge / publish- GitHub default Code Scanning (CodeQL) runs on every PR and weekly
+pnpm audit --audit-level=highruns as a CI gate on every PR and release tag — high/critical advisories block merge / publish- GitHub default Code Scanning (CodeQL) runs on every PR and weekly

 Stolen device

 Section titled “Stolen device”The host depends on physical security of the machine it runs on.
-If the laptop is stolen + powered on, the master key is in memory and credentials can be decrypted.
+If the machine is stolen while powered on, the master key is in memory and credentials can be decrypted.
 Mitigation: run on an always-on Mac at home with FileVault and require a wake-from-sleep password.

 What’s NOT defended